Get ready for your future

 Master of Science

-BUSINESS (AACSB accredited): Accounting, legal studies, and business administration with five concentrations
+BUSINESS (AACSB accredited): Accounting and Business Administration with five concentrations

-Geographic Diversity: Student body representing all 50 U.S. states and 72 countries
+Geographic Diversity: Student body representing all 50 states and 55 countries

 International Student Services: Office of International Programs; on-campus housing, including all-female, international and cross-cultural, and learning communities; special meal options; international student programs and trips; international career workshop; friendship program; academic advising and tutoring services

 Financial Aid: International students are eligible for institutional merit-based aid.
-International applicants interested in applying for need-based aid must complete the College Scholarship Service (CSS) PROFILE.
+International applicants interested in applying for need-based aid must complete the College Scholarship Service (CSS)/Financial Aid PROFILE.

-Application Deadlines and Fees: Submit application by December 1 (music, theater) or February 1 (all other programs) for August enrollment or by November 1 for January enrollment.
+Application Deadlines and Fees: Submit application by December 1 (Music, Theatre) or February 1 (all other programs) for August enrollment or by November 1 for January enrollment.